jtleek/capitalIn21stCenturyinR/Slides/README.md

     -- may be safely omitted.

     8) ``'slidesFigures-concordance.tex'``, files with  ``'.vrb'``, ``'.nav'``, ``.snm``, ``.synctex.gz``, ``.toc``
-    -- a by-product of compilation.
+    -- various files produced by knitr as a by-product of compilation.
     -- may or not be present in repository.
     -- may be safely deleted.